Nominal Recursors as Epi-Recursors: Extended Technical Report: More details on nominal sets

 \end{proof}

-Finally, the preservation of the freshness operator (which is required by the notion of $\Sigma_1$-morphism but is not explicitly stated in Thm~\ref{thm-pittsRec}), is implied by commutation with swapping---more precisely, the following holds:
+Finally, the preservation of the freshness operator (which is required by the notion of $\Sigma_1$-morphism but is not explicitly stated in Thm~\ref{thm-pittsRec}), is implied by commutation with permutation---more precisely, the following holds: